sforeman-rh/hello-innovative-tekton/README.md

 This project also shows an example of using the EventListener CEL interceptor to trigger builds on specific project folders inside a monorepository.

-Note: To make this work I used the generic git-clone ClusterTask but modified the generic buildah to include a seperate workspace for consumption of the output of the git-clone task.
+Note: To make this work I used the generic git-clone ClusterTask but modified the generic buildah ClusterTask to include a seperate workspace called `output` for consumption of the output of the git-clone task.

 Feel free to pull, fork, and modify as desired.